-There is growing literature concerning the architecture and design of sensor networks [1], [2], [3], as well as the Open Geospatial Consortium Sensor Web Enablement efforts [7] and Oak Ridge National Lab's SensorNet Information Architecture [8].
+There is growing literature concerning the architecture and design of sensor networks [1], [2], [3], as well as the Open Geospatial Consortium Sensor Web Enablement (OGC- SWE) efforts [7] and Oak Ridge National Lab's SensorNet Information Architecture [8].
 Several sensor networks have already been deployed [4].
-Given all this prior activity, what are the barriers to deploying such a system for venues like the Kansas Speedway?
-Clearly, many of the component technologies required to realize the above scenario exist: sensors (especially chemical and radiological), cameras, communications systems and networks, data archives, GPS (or other location identification methods), GIS systems, and situation awareness applications.
+Clearly, many of the component technologies required to realize the above chemical sensing scenario exist: sensors (especially chemical and radiological), cameras, communications systems and networks, data archives, GPS (or other location identification methods), GIS systems, and situation awareness applications.
 It would be a straightforward engineering task to design a "one-off" deployment, owned and controlled by one organization that may satisfy the needs of one venue.
-However, this is not practical, and we lack the knowledge concerning the deployment issues associated with a suitable integrated system architecture that could be reused across many venues.
+However, this is a point solution, and not a resuable one.
+A suitable integrated system architecture that could be reused across many venues is desirable in this case.

+Our proposed Multi-Ownership Sensor Network (MOSN) architecture is an agents-based, tiered network architecture that supports internet connectivity, similar to the IrisNet architecture [9].
+In addition, the MOSN is standards-based, and supports open standards such as OGC-SWE [7] and IEEE-1451 [10].
 A premise of this research is that elements of the system will be owned by multiple organizations and communicate across administrative domains.
 Thus, there is a need for mechanisms that facilitate access to and control of sensors across multiple organizations as well as a requirement for rapid deployment.
 Ownership by a wide variety of administrative domains is briefly mentioned in [9].
-Also, while SensorML [10] has sensor schemas that include security, user limitations and access constraints (like documentConstrainedBy), and schemas that identify the responsible party (like operatedBy), the integration of these into an overall system remains to be explored.
+Unlike the IrisNet, the MOSN provides a secure system that facilitates the participation of multiple organizations in supplying needed component/subsystem functionality.
+Also, while SensorML [11] has sensor schemas that include security, user limitations and access constraints (like documentConstrainedBy), and schemas that identify the responsible party (like operatedBy), the integration of these into an overall system remains to be explored.
+A model of the new system has been implemented and evaluated.
+For a detailed comparison of the MOSN with existing sensor network architectures, the readers are referred to [12].